Linux history Command with Examples

 history [options]

-The command can be run without any options, but they provide useful functionalities.
+The command can be run without any options, but adding them provides useful functionalities.

 history Command Options